oktantod/RoboND-Perception-Project/README.md

 ### Exercise 1, 2 and 3 pipeline implemented

 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.
 In this exercise, for the first time process is converting ROS message into PCL data.
+The function that I was used is ros_to_pcl functions.

 The output of PCL data can be seen on the picture below :
 <p align="center"> <img src="./images/01 Original PCD.jpg"> </p>

-Original image have bigger size, running computation on a full resolution point cloud can be slow and may not yiel any improvement on result obtained using a more sparsely sampled point cloud.
-So, in many cases, it is advantageous to downsample the data.
-In particular, you are going to use a VoxelGrid Downsampling Filter to derive a point cloud that has fewer points but should still do a good job of representing the input point cloud as a whole.
+I try to saved the PCD data in images folder on this project with named Original_pcl.pcd.
+This file is very larged because this is a full resolution of point cloud data.
+The size of file is about 29.1 MB.
+Doing computation using this PCD would be slower and difficult to get fast time processing.
+Therefore, the first time preprocessing is downsampled the voxel data.
+Downsample the data depend with the size of LEAF_SIZE.
+Value of LEAFSIZE must be consider betweed information and compression size.
+We need the minimum value of LEAFSIZE that would be great compression without lose information.
 In this exercise, LEAF_SIZE that we used is 0.005.
-The output of downsampled PCD we can see on the picture below :
+It is difficult to determined the optimal value, but using LEAF_SIZE 0.005 is good enough, half of file size and minimum loss of information.
+PCD file size become 18.1 MB.The output of downsampled PCD we can see on the picture below :
 <p align="center"> <img src="./images/02 downsampled.jpg"> </p>

-Now we want remove useless data from our point cloud.
-Therefore we are implementing The Pass Through Filter as a cropping tool which allows us to crop any given 3D point cloud by specifying an axis with cut-off values along that axis.
-The region we allow to pass through, is often referred to as region of interest.
-Applying a Pass Through filter along z axis (the height with respect to the ground) to our tabletop scene in the range 0.3 to 5 gives the following result:
+After we downsample the voxel data to reduce computing process, another method is The Pass Through Filter.
+The Pass Through Filter would be crop the Voxel data on target of interest only.
+Therefore dimension of voxel would be small and contain only information that we need.
+Applying a Pass Through filter along z axis (the height with respect to the ground) to our tabletop scene in the range 0.3 to 5 gives the result as image below :
 <p align="center"> <img src="./images/03 Pass Throught Filter PCD.jpg"> </p>
+PCD data only contain table and object list only.

 Next in our perception pipeline, we need to remove the table itself from the scene.
-To do this we will use a popular technique known as Random Sample Consensus or "RANSAC".
-RANSAC is an algorithm, that you can use to identify points in your dataset that belong to a particular model.
-In the case of the 3D scene you're working with here, the model we choose could be a plane, a cylinder, a box, or any other common shape.

-The RANSAC algorithm assumes that all of the data in a dataset is composed of both inliers and outliers, where inliers can be defined by a particular model with a specific set of parameters, while outliers do not fit that model and hence can be discarded.
-Like in the example below, we can extract the outliners that are not good fits for the model.

-We implement RANSAC with max_distance = 0.015.
-Extracted inlier we can see as image below :
+To do this, we implementing RANSAC (Random Sample Consensus).

 <p align="center"> <img src="./images/04 Extracted Inlier.jpg"> </p>

 From extracted_inlier, we can get extracted outlier as image below :